-As part of your network security solution, you use passphrases, encryption keys, and shared keys.
-This topic includes information about most of the passphrases, encryption keys, and shared keys you use for WatchGuard products.
+As part of your network security solution, you use passphrases, authentication keys, encryption keys, and shared keys.
+This topic includes information about most of the passphrases and keys you use for WatchGuard products.
 It does not include information about third-party passwords or passphrases.
-Information about restrictions for passphrases, encryption keys, and shared keys is also included in the related procedures.
+Information about restrictions for passphrases and keys is also included in the related procedures.

-To create a secure passphrase, encryption key, or shared key, we recommend that you:
+To create a secure passphrase, authentication key, encryption key, or shared key, we recommend that you:

 - Use a combination of uppercase and lowercase ASCII characters, numbers, and special characters (for example, [email protected]).